Pakistan call up teenage leg-spinner Shahdab Khan for Windies tests

 - Posted 05 Apr 2017 22:55

-REUTERS: Pakistan have called up leg-spinner Shahdab Khan to their test squad for the first time in three test series, to face the West Indies starting in Kingston on April 21.
+REUTERS: Pakistan have called up leg-spinner Shahdab Khan to their test squad for the first time for their three-test series against the West Indies starting in Kingston on April 21.

 The 18-year-old made his international debut in Pakistan's Twenty20 international series win against West Indies last month and was named Player of the Series after picking up 10 wickets in four matches.

-Note: (This version of the story was corrected to say Shahdab called up for the first time not for the first time in three test series)